Make a cute Valentine decor with this “you light up my life” Valentine pillow tutorial. Use the Cricut Maker to cut out all the pieces!

 When I decorate for Valentine’s day I want to inspire my family with the love we have for each other.
 I want to show them how much I love them, and that they can love each other and the people around them.
 I decided to make a Valentine pillow tutorial that says, “You light up my life”.

 I love making holiday pillow covers.
+(I always use this envelope pillow cover tutorial whenever I made a pillow!)
 I love that I was able to make a valentine pillow tutorial with lots of different materials and cut them all out with the Cricut Maker.
 Since I’m still a beginner in iron-on vinyl and quilting, the Cricut maker expands my crafting abilities.

 If you want to make this valentine pillow tutorial but you don’t have the Cricut Maker, I’ve shared the amount and sizes of fabric squares and then you can use your cutting machine to cut out all the iron-on vinyl.